annie-qiu26/Spotify-Data-Visualization/PROPOSAL.md

 where all their favorite artists are from in an interactive map on the openFrameworks application.
 Lastly, I hope I can visualize sound waves based on the type of music for an extra meditative feature.

+## Changes
+Instead of looking at data about the artist, I decided to use information about the tracks because I found that each track has a lot of cool features that describe it such as "Danceability" or "Instrumentalness".
+Then I want users to understand more about their music preferences, so I showed them the differences between their liked songs' features and disliked songs' features in histograms.
+I also decided to add in a prediction feature, which takes in their playlists' data and figure out whether the user will like a song or not based on the given features.